-Grump Central Logbook: Week of 24 December 2017
+Grump Central Archive: Week of 24 December 2017

 Saturday, 30 December.
 Last Saturday of the year, and the snow has begun to fall; expecting up to three inches.
 Winter this year is certainly being more classically winter-like.
 Last year definitely spoiled me.